 Engage your senses to gather information about the external world.
 Observe the sights, sounds, smells, and sensations around you.
 This can help you anchor yourself in the present moment and reduce the influence of thoughts and beliefs distorting your perception of reality.

 Consult with others to get their perspectives and see if they support your thoughts and beliefs.
 This can reduce the impact of personal biases and assumptions.
-You can also consider alternative explanations for events and situations and look for evidence that supports them to adopt a more balanced and nuanced view of reality.
+You can also consider alternative explanations for events and situations and look for evidence that supports them in adopting a more balanced and nuanced view of reality.
 Regular mindfulness practice assists you in becoming more aware of your thoughts and feelings and developing a more precise and accurate perception of reality.

 Cognitive Behavioral Therapy (CBT) aims to reduce negative beliefs that manifest in the human mind by identifying and challenging the negative thought patterns and replacing them with more realistic and positive ones.
 This is done through techniques such as cognitive restructuring, where clients are taught to recognize and reframe negative thoughts.
 Through behavioral activation, they also learn to engage in positive activities that help increase their well-being.